error418/calendar/README.md

-# calendar-template
+# Calendar Generator

-SVG Calendar Generator
+Generates a Calendar (as SVG) for a given year.